root-project/web/blog/_posts/2022-03-01-code-horsepower-f1.md

 - Open *QtCreator*
 - "File", "Open File or Project" and double click on the main "CMakeLists.txt" file.
 - In the "Configure Project" dialog that will appear, you will be prompted to select which kit (compiler) you want to use for building.
-- On the top left, you can click on "Manage Kits" to verify your different compiler choices.
-Click "Ok".
-Click on the "checkbox" of the kit of choice for this build.
+- On the top left, you can click on "Manage Kits" to remember your different compiler choices.
+(See the kit configuration [above](#select-your-compiler-kit)).
+Click "Ok" to close.
+- Click on the "checkbox" of the kit of choice for this build.
 - Click then on "Details".
 Activate the "Debug", deactivate "Release".
 The "Debug" mode will internally set the `CMAKE_BUILD_TYPE` to `Debug`, as you would do from a command line.
 - Specify also the folder where it will be built if you do not like the default choice.
 This can be set in the text box right from the "Debug" checkbox (while you are in the "Configure Project" - "your chosen Kit" dialog, "Details" dropdown unfolded).
 - If you've already built *ROOT* using debug mode via your command line, then you can "import" your preexisting build, to not recompile it and save your time.